terrajobst/AspNetCore.Docs.pl-pl/aspnetcore/web-api/handle-errors.md

     ::: moniker-end

-## <a name="use-exceptions-to-modify-the-response"></a>Modyfikowanie odpowiedzi przy użyciu wyjątków
+## <a name="use-exceptions-to-modify-the-response"></a>Use exceptions to modify the response

-Zawartość odpowiedzi można modyfikować poza kontrolerem.
-W przypadku interfejsu API sieci Web ASP.NET 4. x jeden ze sposobów na to zrobić <xref:System.Web.Http.HttpResponseException> przy użyciu typu.
-ASP.NET Core nie zawiera równoważnego typu.
-Pomoc techniczną dla programu `HttpResponseException` można dodać, wykonując następujące czynności:
+The contents of the response can be modified from outside of the controller.
+In ASP.NET 4.x Web API, one way to do this was using the <xref:System.Web.Http.HttpResponseException> type.
+ASP.NET Core doesn't include an equivalent type.
+Support for `HttpResponseException` can be added with the following steps:

-1. Utwórz dobrze znany typ wyjątku o nazwie `HttpResponseException`:
+1. Create a well-known exception type named `HttpResponseException`:

     [!code-csharp[](handle-errors/samples/3.x/Exceptions/HttpResponseException.cs?name=snippet_HttpResponseException)]

-1. Utwórz filtr akcji o nazwie `HttpResponseExceptionFilter`:
+1. Create an action filter named `HttpResponseExceptionFilter`:

     [!code-csharp[](handle-errors/samples/3.x/Filters/HttpResponseExceptionFilter.cs?name=snippet_HttpResponseExceptionFilter)]

-1. W `Startup.ConfigureServices`programie Dodaj filtr akcji do kolekcji filters:
+1. In `Startup.ConfigureServices`, add the action filter to the filters collection:

     ::: moniker range=">= aspnetcore-3.0"